roeszler/kapthol/README.md

 ## 1. Purpose of the Project

 Kaptain Holiday is a site that represents a theoretical business that facilitates holidays for small to medium businesses.
-The site is targeted at three main users looking to employ/provide services that allow them to take a break from the daily operations of their small business:
+The site is targeted at three main users:

 - __Business owner / managers__ looking for someone to take over the daily operations of their business for a short time (_The 'Clients'_).

-- __Business professionals__ with appropriate training, responsibility and availability to care-take operations within a small to medium business for a contract period of time (_The 'Providers'_).
+- __Business professionals__ with appropriate training, responsibility and availability to care-take operations of a small to medium business for short period of time (_The 'Providers'_).

 - __Business Students__ looking to gain small business management experience in an assistant manager role for a short period of time, across a variety of industries and global locations (_The 'Assistants'_).

-Based out of Stockholm, Sweden, __Kaptain Holiday__ will be useful for those looking for work flexibility, experiences, travel and/or comfortably coordinating their business operations while they take a break.
+Based out of Stockholm, Sweden, __Kaptain Holiday__ will be useful for those looking for work flexibility, experiences, travel and/or comfortably manage the day to day business operations while they take a break.

 ![aim-responsive](docs/images/aim-responsive-kapthol.png)